pygame/pygame/docs/reST/c_api/rwobject.rst

 .. c:function:: int pgRWopsReleaseObject(SDL_RWops *context)

-   Free a SDL_RWops struct and close the associated file handle.
+   Free a SDL_RWops struct.
+If it is attached to a Python file-like object, decrement its refcount.
+Otherwise, close the file handle.
    Return 0 on success.
 On error, raise a Python exception and return a negative value.

 .. c:function:: PyObject* pgRWopsEncodeFilePath(PyObject *obj, PyObject *eclass)